aditya123473892/wagtail/Outreachy-2022.md

 - [ ] Use [Wagtail Gitpod](https://wagtail.org/blog/gitpod/) to go through the [Wagtail tutorial](https://docs.wagtail.org/en/latest/getting_started/tutorial.html).
 Let us know if you encounter blockers.
 - [ ] Use Gitpod again, this time to [set up our fully-fledged bakerydemo website](https://github.com/wagtail/bakerydemo#setup-with-gitpod).
 This will allow you to test more Wagtail features
 - [ ] Read through some of our [documentation for developers](https://docs.wagtail.org/en/stable/) and [documentation for users](https://docs.wagtail.org/en/stable/editor_manual/index.html), to get a sense of our voice and tone, and writing style.
-- [ ] If relevant – consider making small contributions to the existing documentation.
-This can be done entirely in GitHub, by [editing files in the `docs/` folder](https://github.com/wagtail/wagtail/tree/main/docs) of our project.
+- [ ] Read about [Diátaxis](https://diataxis.fr/), the documentation structure we use for Wagtail.
 - [ ] Write a **short blog post** describing your Outreachy involvement so far, and share it with us.
-Your post must be in English, include at least one image, be less than 500 words, and score a Grade 4 or better on <https://hemingwayapp.com/>.
+The post must be in English, include at least one image, be less than 500 words, and score a Grade 4 or better on <https://hemingwayapp.com/>.
 It can be a public post on your own blog or a blogging site, or a Google Docs document you share with us.
 You can talk about anything Outreachy – things you’re doing with Wagtail but also before, or any other Outreachy community you’re also trying to work with.
 - [ ] Review our [new user guide website](https://wagtail.org/editor-guide-site) and its contents, and provide feedback proposing specific improvements in the [Outreachy: Improve user guide documentation for Wagtail](https://github.com/wagtail/guide/discussions/116) discussion thread.
 Those can be improvements to the existing content, or addition of new content you think is missing based on trying out Wagtail.
 You may also suggest features that would make the site nicer to use, or make the documentation more accessible to users.
+- [ ] Using [gitpod-wagtail-develop](https://github.com/wagtail/gitpod-wagtail-develop) or the GitHub editing interface, make contributions to the existing documentation in the [`docs/` folder](https://github.com/wagtail/wagtail/tree/main/docs) of our project.
+- [ ] Consider making small contributions to the existing documentation.
+This can be done entirely in GitHub, by of our project.
+See a list of [issues tagged "Documentation"](https://github.com/wagtail/wagtail/issues?q=is%3Aopen+label%3ADocumentation+sort%3Aupdated-desc).

 ### Code contributors checklist